 Mark all your bill due dates on a calendar or set digital reminders.
 This simple step ensures you never miss a payment, helping you avoid late fees and maintain a healthy financial record.

 Digital payment platforms are essentially mobile apps and websites that let you pay your bills, transfer money, and manage your finances electronically.
-They’ve become incredibly popular because they offer a fast, secure, and convenient way to handle transactions without needing cash or cheques.
-These platforms leverage technologies like UPI to make payments instant.
+They have become incredibly popular because they offer a fast, secure, and convenient way to handle transactions without needing cash or cheques.
+These platforms use technologies like UPI to make payments instant.

 Today, you have a wide range of apps that allow you to pay your postpaid bills with just a few taps on your smartphone.
 These apps integrate with the Bharat Bill Payment System (BBPS), giving you access to a vast network of billers.
 Apps like BHIM UPI are designed specifically for simplified, secure payments directly from your bank account.